 It is a good description of the core electron-core electron repulsion.
-Not the repulsion due to the outer most electrons in argon but the repulsion due to the core electrons, the n equal one, the n equal two electrons.
+Not the repulsion due to the outermost electrons in argon, but the repulsion due to the core electrons, the n equal one, the n equal two electrons.
 And it describes the nuclear-nuclear repulsion.
-It is a one over r to the 12 dependence.
-If I plot that it would look something like this.
+It is a (one over r) to the 12 dependence.
+If I plot that, it would look something like this.

 It is repulsive everywhere.
 It is what we call a short-range interaction.
 And this is important.

 What do we mean by short-range?
 Well, short-range means that it only has a value when r is small because it is a one over r raised to the 12 power.

 If r is large, and you put a large number in the denominator and raise it to the 12 power, the result is nothing.
 The result is something close to zero.
 This first term is zero when r is very large.
 That is why we call it a short-range interaction.
 And you can see that this really starts taking on value when r is pretty small.

 We could actually write down the energy of interaction between these two induced dipoles and find out that this is a one over the r to the 6 power.

 These are always attractive.
 The sum of the two, of course, gives us the actual shape of that interaction potential.
-But this interaction here is longer range, or we call it longer range.
+But this interaction, here, is longer range, or we call it longer range.

 And so r does not have to be that small in order for this term to make the contribution.

 As r has a larger power here in the denominator, that is shorter range interaction.

 As it gets a smaller power in the denominator, that is a shorter range interaction.

 The other thing that is interesting and important here is this value of sigma.
 And I said that r sub e was 1.12 times this sigma.

 The value of sigma is actually the definition of what we call a van der Waal's radius.
-That is in the case of argon here, the equilibrium bond length here is 1.12 sigma.
-And so, r sub e, 1.12 sigma.
+That is, in the case of argon here, the equilibrium bond length is 1.12 sigma.

 For argon that parameter is 3.4 angstroms.

 And so the bond length is 3.8 angstroms.

 But the van der Waal's radius is given by this 1.12 sigma over in this case 1.9 here, is the radius that you use in these space filling models.
 On the side wall, that top model is a space filling model.

 And somehow you have to decide, how large should those hydrogens be that are sticking out in space that are not bonded to anything?
 And the radii that are used are these van der Waal's radii, because that is the radius at which you have this attractive interaction due to the induced dipole-induced dipole.
 And that is how those sizes are determined.

 This is one of over 2,200 courses on OCW.
 Find materials for this course in the pages linked along the left.